renns/dsprofile/README.md

 best to make sure that they have a sensible `toString` implementation, since that method is used by the library to print the values (see below).

 At the point when an interesting execution region has completed, the program code should call the `Events.finish` method.
-This method has two parameter lists.
-The first one should be given the same information as the corresponding `start` event.
-The library uses this list to make sure that the `start` and `finish` attributes are properly nested.
-The second parameter list can contain other dimensions and values that are only known once the evaluation has finished.
+As for the `start` method, the `finish` method takes as its parameters the dimensions of the event that has just finished.
+The finish call must have at least the same dimensions (and values) as the corresponding `start` call, since the library uses this information to check that the calls are properly nested.
+The `finish` call can have extra dimensions, which are usually used to pass information that is only known once the evaluation has finished.

 For example, in the attribute evaluation case, we might call `finish` as follows.

-    finish ("event" -> "AttrEval", "subject" -> s, "attribute" -> a, "parameter" -> None) ("value" -> v, "cached" -> false)
+    finish ("event" -> "AttrEval", "subject" -> s, "attribute" -> a, "parameter" -> None, "value" -> v, "cached" -> false)

-We can see that the first parameter list is the same in the `start` call.
+We can see that the first part of the parameter list is the same in the `start` call.
 In addition, the new `"value"` and `"cached"` dimensions are given values here, because we only know what they are once the attribute occurrence has been fully evaluated.
 As before, the value `v` is an arbitrary object that is the attribute value.
 The `cached` dimension is a Boolean that indicates whether the value of the attribute was obtained from its cache or not.

 The other main entry point for the library is the `Profiler.profile` method.
 It should be called with the first argument being the computation that you